swharden/USB-Counter/builds/2.2/readme.md

 * Ability to accept a 10 MHz lab reference clock is also a big win

 ## Build notes
+* Red and blue LEDs need 1K resistors
-* LED resistors should be 1K
+* Green LEDs need 47k resistors
 * Capacitors on USB line should be 47pF
 * LJCPCB blue silkscreen is ugly and doesn't hold up to heat as well as green
 * For the crystal oscillator indicate where the dot goes